The Day After…

-What would happen the day after a Subway Attack in New York, Chicago, Philadelphia, or Boston?
-Currently, there is no security at subway entrances.
+What would happen the day after a Subway Attack in a major US city?
+Currently, there is no security screening at subway entrances.

 The next day, rapid transit in those cities would grind to a halt.
 No one would enter a Subway without a full security check, and for lack of high-traffic secure entrance systems, lines would be long, people would be out in the weather, and rapid transit would be rapid no more.

-The Subway attack in St. Petersburg, Russia on 3 April 2017, while tragic, was small compared to what multiple, simultaneous attacks would have produced.
+The Subway attack in St. Petersburg, Russia on 3 April 2017, while tragic, was small compared to what it could have been.
 At least 10 people were killed and some 43 others were wounded.
 There could have been more than 1,000 causalities.

 …An Airport Attack

 What would happen the day after an Airport attack at a ticket counter, or baggage claim area, or security queue?